-Luke Gullickson is a nomadic pianist, guitarist, and composer of musical folk puzzles and maps.
+Luke Gullickson is a nomadic composer and singer/songwriter of musical folk puzzles and maps.

 Luke's projects include surrealist folk trio Grant Wallace Band; the New York Times described the group's unique sound as "spidery original bluegrass," and Time Out Chicago opined, "we love the weird, rhythmically complex landscape of proto-bluegrass [GWB] have created."
-The band's recent exploits include a music video, made in collaboration with animator Alex Mitchell, and a maritime mini-musical, Fo'c's'le, performed with members of Ensemble Dal Niente.
+The band's recent exploits include two music videos with animator Alex Mitchell and a maritime mini-musical, Fo'c's'le, in collaboration with Ensemble Dal Niente.

-Some connection is also suspected between Luke and several EPs of peripatetic avant-troubadour songs released under the name Golconda ("we have a gifted songwriter in our presence" -- The Equal Ground).
-In April 2014 Luke released To Evening Lands, his first solo album under his own name.
+Luke has released several collections of peripatetic avant-troubadour songs under the name Golconda ("we have a gifted songwriter in our presence" -- The Equal Ground).
+In April 2014 he released To Evening Lands, his first solo album under his own name.

 Luke has been artist-in-residence at the Virginia Center for the Creative Arts, Ucross Foundation, Joshua Tree National Park, Brush Creek Arts Foundation, and the Banff Centre, where his piano improvisations garnered a TD Jazz Fellowship.
-His music has been performed by the Chicago Composers Orchestra, Locrian Chamber Players, and Fulcrum Point New Music Project.
-His piece Back Porch Requiem for John Fahey was featured on pianist Nicholas Phillips’ recent American Vernacular album on New Focus Recordings (“a standout track” -- WQXR's Q2 Music; "a bluesy finger-buster" -- New York Times).
+His music has been performed by the Spektral Quartet, Chicago Composers Orchestra, Bearthoven, the Locrian Chamber Players, and Fulcrum Point New Music Project.
+His piece Back Porch Requiem for John Fahey was featured on pianist Nicholas Phillips’ recent album American Vernacular on New Focus Recordings (“a standout track” -- Q2 Music; "a bluesy finger-buster" -- New York Times).